nativescript-vue/vue-cli-template/README.md

-> **Note:** This is a new version of the template, if you are looking for the old template, it is available on the [legacy branch](https://github.com/nativescript-vue/vue-cli-template/tree/legacy).
+> **Note:** This is a new version of the template for NativeScript 7, if you are looking for the old template, it is available on the [ns6 branch](https://github.com/nativescript-vue/vue-cli-template/tree/ns6).

 # vue-cli-template